syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.ports.constraints `enum`
 {:#members:nodes-ports-constraints}

-Defines whether connections can be created with the port See <a href="global.html#portconstraints">PortConstraints</a>
+Defines whether connections can be created with the port See [Port Constraints](/js/api/global#portconstraints)

 #### Default Value